 In this article, we will look at the Beovu-associated endophthalmitis and Beovu-associated retinal detachment aspects of the Beovu eye drug safety issue of vision loss.
 New warnings for these vision-related side effects were added in June 2020 when Novartis revised the Prescribing Information for Beovu.

-In the Beovu drug label, or “Full Prescribing Information (Revised: 6/2020)” document, in the Warnings and Precautions section, one will not see a new section: 5.1 Endophthalmitis and Retinal Detachment.
+In the Beovu drug label, or “Full Prescribing Information (Revised: 6/2020)” document, in the Warnings and Precautions section, one will now see a slightly revised section 5.1 Endophthalmitis and Retinal Detachment.

 As the retinal detachment is a more easily understood medical condition, we will take a closer look at the Beovu-associated endophthalmitis side effect part of the Beovu eye drug safety issue of vision loss in this article.